 Technology Coordinator (TC) is an individual at the school or LEA level who is responsible for setting up testing devices for computer-based testing.
 The School Test Coordinator must collaborate with an individual who will be on-site or readily available to serve in this role during the administration.
-The Technology Coordinator will no longer need an account in Pearson Access.
+The Technology Coordinator will no longer need an account in Pearson Access, but can access technical support and technical requirements on the MCAP Portal.

-Technology Coordinator responsibilities include but are not limited to:
+Technology Coordinator responsibilities include but are NOT limited to:

-- Configuring student testing devices - Ensuring each device meets minimum technology requirements - Installing/updating the TestNav App on each testing device - Ensuring the infrastructure (e.g., wireless access points, bandwidth) is adequate - Managing problems with firewalls - Removing (or turning off) any software that would allow secure test material on testing devices to be viewed on another testing device during testing - Providing technical support for School Test Coordinators and Test Administrators
+- Configuring student testing devices - Ensuring each device meets minimum technology requirements - Installing/updating the TestNav App on each testing device - Ensuring the infrastructure (e.g., wireless access points, bandwidth) is adequate - Managing problems with firewalls - Removing (or turning off) any software that would allow secure test material on testing devices to be viewed on another testing device during testing - Providing technical support for School Test Coordinators and Test Administrators - Assisting with the retrieval of "Log Files" on student devices when requested by Pearson